 Since demand planning involves so many moving parts, there are many great options for software and tools to help streamline the process.
 Stick with software that comes from well-known companies and that work within your industry.
 Since so many parts of your business rely on demand planning, this isn't an area to skimp on.

 Demand Planning Software Reviews

-With so many options for demand planning software on the market, looking at reviews can be very helpful.
+With so many options for demand planning software on the market, including hospitality procurement software, looking at reviews can be very helpful.
 We've compiled a list of the best-reviewed demand planning software for you.

 Here are the three best-reviewed demand planning software:

 SAP is one of the most well-known eCommerce providers with a wide range of software and tools.
 Their cloud-based business planning solution is a popular choice for medium and large businesses.
 It combines sales and operations planning, demand forecasting, inventory planning, and more into one comprehensive dashboard.
 It also integrates out of the box with other SAP tools, so you can use the data to optimize your inventory control and maximize revenue.

 Logility Solutions is an AI-based supply chain demand planning platform.
 This embrace of new technology means it is one of the most forward-thinking tools on the market.
 It also means it's built with automation in mind.
 If you already use an eCommerce marketing automation tool, pairing it with Logility Solutions is a great way to cut out a lot of extra effort and money.
 This lets you grow your business while keeping costs and processes as limited as possible.

 Oracle is another major player in the business software market and that shows in their demand planning tool.
 Demantra is a robust, but user-friendly piece of software that handles demand management, sales & operations planning, promotions, and more.
 It also natively integrates with all other Oracle software.
 So, if you're using an Oracle headless eCommerce platform or other tools, there's no reason not to stick with Demantra.